 7. Long Spiky Hair

 It’s all about texture when it comes to creating spiked looks for long hair.
 If you have thick locks, try rocking a messy style by roughly creating spikes with some pomade and your hands.
-If you have thin hair, be sure to wash it with a volumising shampoo before blow-drying to add height and using a styling product to define your spikes.
+If you have thin hair, be sure to wash it with a volumizing shampoo before blow-drying to add height and using a styling product to define your spikes.

-8. Faux Hawk Spiky Hair
+8. Spiky Hair + Faux Hawk

 If you don’t want to go full mohawk, you can always opt for a spiky faux hawk.
 Just comb down the sides of your hair and secure with hairspray or gel before using wax to push the hair on top upwards to create your ‘hawk.

-9. Spiky Pompadour
+9. Spiky Hair + Pompadour

 Give the classic smooth pompadour style a spiky edge.
 The look is super easy to create if your hair features a substantial length on top.
 To do so, start by using a comb and some pomade to create a usual pompadour.
 But, before finishing and securing with hairspray, pull apart a few pieces and lightly twist to form peaks.